 - It makes it clear that the Minister for the Environment must consider whether a project is part of a larger action before he or she can make a decision about whether the project should undergo further assessment under the EPBC Act.
 This makes it harder for developers to divide their proposals into smaller stages in order to avoid detailed scrutiny under EPBC Act assessments processes.

 - The Court has made clear that the Federal Minister for Environment cannot rely on the RAA process in making decisions under the EPBC Act because the RAA process is non-statutory and not binding.

 - The Court’s decision provided the opportunity for the Minister to reconsider the proposal for Lake Malbena and require that it undergo a more detailed assessment under federal law.

 The luxury tourism venture proposed by Wild Drake Pty Ltd involves:

 - an accommodation complex comprising three accommodation buildings, central kitchen/communal hut and associated toilet facilities;

 - board-walking on Halls Island;

-- a helicopter landing site on the shore of Lake Malbena opposite Halls Island; and
+- a helicopter landing site near the shore of Lake Malbena opposite Halls Island, and;

-The reserve activity assessment refers to “Stage 2” which the Tribunal accepted is not part of the permit application but is expected to involve construction of walking facilities to nearby natural and cultural features.
+The RAA refers to “Stage 2” which both the tribunal and Federal Court found is not part of the proposal.
+Stage 2 relates to the proposed construction of walking facilities to nearby natural and cultural features.